-This comment policy replaces the temporary one I had for the Presidential campaign.
-I decided to go with a written comment policy based on some comments I’ve received over the past several months.
+Based on past comments on political posts, I came up with a comments policy.
 I want to save my time and yours while still allowing for dialog on this blog.

 1) Comments must be relevant to the subject of the post.
 If I’m writing about the Apollo 11 landing and your comment is about the immediate need for expanding apple orchards in North Dakota, I’m hitting the delete key.

-2) Comments that make accusations must be sourced either by:
+2) Comments that make accusations against individuals must be sourced either by:

 – A reference to a report from a government agency, a recognized non-partisan group, or a media source not overtly partisan.
 The reference must include either a URL or the date and name of the publication you are citing.
 There should also be a quote or two from the article.